Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Sine, Triangle, and possibly Ramp or Square are appropriate as-is for 2-terminal inductive sensors.

-The Square, Sine, and Triangle waveforms are all similar, in that they have outputs that run between positive and negative values, with zero added when Width is reduced.
+The Square, Sine, and Triangle waveforms are all similar, in that they have outputs that run between positive and negative values, with zero added when Width is less than 100%.
+(Note that the default is 50%.)
 This behavior is roughly analogous to the raw output of a passive inductive sensor, which produces an output voltage swing when a tooth peak passes by, then returns to zero.

 However, Ramp allows you to control the shape of the sawtooth for Crank or Cam by editing macro variables Ur and/or Qr at the start of the Engine_Sim macro.
 These control the percent of time the ramp is rising; at the default of 0 percent rise, the ramp jumps immediately to maximum at the start of the tooth, then linearly ramps down to zero.
 Setting 100 percent rise gives just the opposite, ramping linearly from zero to max, then snapping back to 0.
 At 50% there are equal rising and falling slopes and it looks like a positive-only Triangle wave.